Stefan Dohr plays Hans Abrahamsen at the BBC Proms

 Dohr | Järvi | Abrahamsen talk music

-Dohr, Järvi & Abrahamsen talk music in the Berlin Philhamonie
+Dohr, Järvi & Abrahamsen talk music in the Berliner Philhamonie

 For Abrahamsen, who had grown up listening to the rich horn sound of the Berlin Phil with Herbert von Karajan playing all the symphonies of Beethoven and Brahms, and had included the horn in almost all of his chamber works to date, composing a horn concerto was a “dream commission”.